gebbber/useTranslate/README.md

 }
 ```

 When translating each message, the translate function first looks for an exact match.
-If it can't find one, then it looks for a '`name`' property, and returns that.
-If there's no `name` property, it returns an arbitrary translation&mdash;probably the first one added to the object, but this can't be relied upon.
+If it can't find one, then it looks for a `name` property, and returns that&mdash;how useful this will be remains to be seen, but the idea is to let you see the names of objects that still need translation work.
+If there's no `name` property, it returns an arbitrary translation&mdash;perhaps the first property added to the object, but this probably can't be relied upon.

-This behavior is modified slightly by the prop options that were passed to `Localize`: using `<Localize strict>` throws an error if a match is not found, and `<Localize flagMissing>` puts `[¿«`funny characters`»?]` around any failed matches&mdash;the idea being to draw it to the developer's attention.
+Again, this behavior is modified by the prop options that were passed to `Localize`: using `<Localize strict>` throws an error if a match is not found, and `<Localize flagMissing>` puts `[¿«`funny characters`»?]` around any failed matches&mdash;the idea again being to draw it to the developer's attention.

 ***
 ## The `Messages` Object

 There are two obvious syntaxes for declaring message contents at the end of a file.
-Take your pick:
+Take your pick, or let me know if you find a more elegant way of doing this:

 ```javascript
 const Messages = {};